apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/metadata-1.3.md

 ![image.png](/img/metadata-erd/user-queue-datasource.png)

 - Multiple users can belong to one tenant
-- The queue field in t_ds_user table stores the queue_name information in t_ds_queue table, but t_ds_tenant stores queue information using queue_id.
+- The queue field in the t_ds_user table stores the queue_name information in the t_ds_queue table, but t_ds_tenant stores queue information using queue_id.
 During the execution of the process definition, the user queue has the highest priority.
 If the user queue is empty, the tenant queue is used.
 - The user_id field in the t_ds_datasource table indicates the user who created the data source.
 The user_id in t_ds_relation_datasource_user indicates the user who has permission to the data source.
 <a name="7euSN"></a>
 #### Project Resource Alert